 What are the common forms of business in Pakistan?

-Main forms of business organizations adopted by private sector in Pakistan are as follows:
+The main forms of business organizations adopted by the private sector in Pakistan are as follows:

 - Sole proprietorship in Pakistan